oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

 ## Installation Steps

-1. Change to the `samples/operator/rolling-upgrade` directory and ensure you have your you have your maven build
+1. Change to the `samples/operator/rolling-upgrade` directory and ensure you have your maven build
    environment set for JDK11 and build the project.

    ```bash